 When someone wants to donate, they often type a search term into Google, Yahoo, or Bing, such as “nonprofits to donate to near me.”
 The search engine will analyze this term and then show the user a list of nonprofit websites that are both local and accepting donations.

 75% of people never scroll past the first page of a search engine results page.
 The process of enhancing your website to rank on page 1 of Google, Yahoo, or Bing is known as SEO— search engine optimization.
 SEO helps your nonprofit to:

 - Get more users to visit your website.

 - Learn about your nonprofits objectives and mission.

 - Get involved with your nonprofit through donating, volunteering, or fundraising.

 SEO will be your nonprofit’s best friend in 2022 and beyond, regardless of your digital marketing goals.
 This blog reveals 5 essential nonprofit SEO guidelines that will help your website rank in no time.

 1. Conduct keyword research

 One of the most important aspects of SEO is keyword optimization.
 In other words, when you use the right keywords throughout your landing pages, blog posts, and case studies, your website is more likely to rank higher in an individual’s SERPs.

 For example, let’s say you run an organization that supports vulnerable animals in the Denver area.
-If this is the case, put yourself in the shoes of those who would want to donate or volunteer with your organization.
+If this is the case, put yourself in the shoes of those who want to donate or volunteer with your organization.
 What keywords would they type into a search engine to find causes in their area that they resonate with?